bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Glad that you're here.
 Catch the recording.
 It was very good.

+Speaker 4: 00:59:34
 I do have another question, and that is about the...
-So I saw the client on GitHub and mentioned that this is free open source.
+So I saw the client on GitHub and mentioned that this is free open-source.
 What about the server?

 Speaker 1: 00:59:42

 So the server does not need to be open source because of homomorphic encryption guarantees.
 But I think we still are open sourcing it.
 So the server is at my GitHub.
 It's at this one.
 I think this is our old repo.

 So I can message it in the chat.
 So there is a server here.
 So we also have the server open source in public.

 I do think that the really crucial part is to get kind of reproducible builds and stuff on the client.
 Because the client, as long as you trust the client, everything else is fine.
 So yeah.
-But obviously for an open standard, we're going to need open source clients and servers.
+But obviously, for an open standard, we're going to need open source clients and servers.

 Speaker 0: 01:00:35